salilab/imp/doc/manual/installation.md

 ### Getting prerequisites on Windows {#installation_prereqs_windows}

-We recommend Linux or Mac for developing with IMP, as obtaining the prerequisites on Windows is much more involved.
+We recommend Linux or Mac for developing with %IMP, as obtaining the prerequisites on Windows is much more involved.
 However, if you really want to build on Windows, see the
 [building from source code on Windows](@ref install_windows) page for the